-Once, when members of the news media brought up to Prince Charles the prospect of his ascending to the throne of England, he stopped the conversation cold when he said, "Gentlemen, you are speaking of the death of my mother."
-The younger son in today's story exhibits no such sense of respect or even affection for his father.
-One might imagine that he was always impetuous, as second sons often are when they follow a responsible, hard-working firstborn who stands to inherit the lion's share of the estate anyway.
+Once, when members of the news media brought up to Prince Charles the prospect of his ascending to the throne of England, he stopped the conversation cold when he said, “Gentlemen, you are speaking of the death of my mother.”
+The younger son in Luke’s story exhibits no such sense of respect or even affection for his father.
+One might imagine that he was always impetuous, as second sons often are when they follow a responsible, hard-working firstborn who stands to inherit the lion’s share of the estate anyway.
 The scholars say that the older son would receive two-thirds of the estate, with the rest divided up between the other heirs, enough of an injustice perhaps to turn a boy’s mind toward other pursuits than working for his big brother.
 (One commentator, Timothy Shapiro, may steer preachers away from interpreting this text through birth order theory, but many commentaries do just that–perhaps because so many of them are written by first-borns!)

-We live in a culture very different from the one in which Jesus told this story, but families today still need to be protected, and parents should still be honored.
+We live in a very different culture than the one in which Jesus told this story, although families today still need to be protected, and parents should still be honored.
 However, we seem to move farther and farther away from the idea that we have responsibility to the community around us as well.
-In her wonderful book, Reading Jesus, Mary Gordon says the younger brother "seems to have the lack of self-consciousness of the irresponsible user," and indeed, he apparently has no regard for the suffering of his father, brother, other family members, or the wider community that would have been affected by the sale of land held by a family that no doubt contributed to the surrounding economy.
+In Reading Jesus, Mary Gordon says the younger brother “seems to have the lack of self-consciousness of the irresponsible user,” and indeed, he apparently has no regard for the suffering of his father, brother, other family members, or the wider community that would have been affected by the sale of land held by a family that no doubt contributed to the surrounding economy.
 The sale itself was a shameful thing, Leslie Hoppe writes, in a land-based economy in which Jewish families would not have sold their lands because they were a gift from God.
-No wonder the father throws a party for the whole town: it surely helped to ease some of the anger and resentment the community felt toward this wayward and irresponsible son.
+No wonder the father throws a party for the whole town: it would surely help to ease some of the anger and resentment the community felt toward this wayward and irresponsible son.

 As a servant, or as a beloved son?